 ♣ 11-9-16, The Day After Election Day

 Donald Trump is president-elect of the United States of America.
-A temperamental man with obvious narcissistic tendencies and irrepressible egocentric urges, he has no clear moral code, no visible standard of ethics, no apparent set of principles or political philosophy.
-He shows little character, little grace, little compassion, little restraint, little grasp of the seat to which he accedes.
+A temperamental man with obvious narcissistic tendencies and irrepressible egocentric urges, he has no visible moral code, no apparent standard of ethics, no discernable principles in his little bag of tricks.
+Trump has nothing even vaguely like a political philosophy.
+Indeed he shows little character, little grace, little compassion, little restraint, little grasp of the seat to which he accedes.

 –♦©M. D. Phillips–awincingglare.com